MajoLkc/github-dashboard-app/my-building-process-description.md

 ```
 ```

-### Prompt #10:
+### Prompt #10: Implementácia OAuth flow

 **Nástroj:** Claude Code
-**Kontext:** Pridanie prihlasovacieho formulára a login tlačidla do horneho menu.
+**Kontext:** Implementácia OAuth flow na GitHub

 **Prompt:**
 ```
-Add to @components\Header.tsx component login button.
-After click on this button shall be opened modal with login form (username/email and password)
-There shall be validation if input fields are not empty and email is valid.
-Implement it.
+Create OAuth login flow to GitHub.
+Use @components\LoginModal.tsx for it.
+If user types valid credetials and clicks on login button, close modal and set push notification "You were logged in successully"
+In case of invalid credetials, show error message under the login button.
 ```

 **Výsledok:**